MediaComem/comem-archidep/ex/git-clone-deployment.md

 ![HTTP Clone URL](../images/github-http-clone-url.png)

-> **Why the HTTP and not the SSH URL?** As long as your repository is public, it
+> :books: **Why the HTTP and not the SSH URL?** As long as your repository is
-> is simpler to use the HTTP URL to clone it, since it requires no credentials.
+> public, it is simpler to use the HTTP URL to clone it, since it requires no
+> credentials.
 >
 > To clone the repository with the SSH URL from your server, you need to have
 > SSH public key authentication set up on your server the same way you did on
 > your local machine.
 You would need to generate an SSH key pair on the server,
 > and add its public key to your GitHub account (or to the repository's Deploy
 > Keys).
+Or you would need to put your own personal SSH key pair on the server,
+> which would make it vulnerable in the event the server is compromised.

 While connected to your server, you need to clone the repository somewhere.
 For example, you could clone it to the `todolist-repo` directory in your home directory.

-> **Reminder:** The command to clone a Git repository is `git clone <url> [<directory-name>]`.
+> :gem: **Reminder:** The command to clone a Git repository is `git clone <url>
+> [<directory-name>]`.
 The directory name is optional, and defaults to the last
 > component of the URL's path without the ".git" extension.
+For example:
 >
-> For example, if the clone URL is "https://github.com/bob/awesome-repo.git",
+> * `git clone https://github.com/bob/awesome-repo.git` will create a directory
+>   named "awesome-repo".
+> * `git clone https://github.com/bob/awesome-repo.git foo` will create a
-> the directory will be named "awesome-repo" by default, unless you specify
+>   directory named "foo".
-> another name with the `<directory-name>` argument.

-## Update the configuration
+## :exclamation: Update the configuration

 Since your configuration is still hardcoded, you need to update the first few lines of `index.php` with the same configuration as for the previous exercise (`BASE_URL`, `DB_USER`, `DB_PASS`, etc).

+There are several ways you can do this:

+* Clone the repository locally (if you haven't already), make the change on your local machine and commit and push it to GitHub.
+Then connect to your server, move into the cloned repository and pull the latest changes from GitHub.
-Go into the cloned repository on the server and edit `index.php` with nano or Vim, or edit it on your machine and overwrite it with FileZilla, as you prefer.
+* Go into the cloned repository on the server and edit `index.php` with nano or Vim, or edit it on your machine and overwrite it with FileZilla, as you prefer.

-Make sure the configuration is appropriate to your server's environment.
+In both cases, make sure the configuration fits your server's environment.

-## Run the PHP development server
+## :exclamation: Run the PHP development server

 Run a PHP development server on port 3000 like you did during the previous exercise, but do it in the cloned repository this time: